-Normal Commitments for all Parties to the EADRA are the business-as-usual activities and resource commitments for EAD management.
-They may be seen as the acceptable minimum level of activities and resource commitments that all Parties have agreed to undertake in meeting their obligations and responsibilities under the EADRA for preparing and responding effectively to an EAD - and it is important to note that Normal Commitments are not cost-shared.
-Normal Commitments are framed by overarching principles (below) which define the context, scope and assumptions and are identical for all Parties of the EADRA.
+Normal Commitments are the business-as-usual activities and resource commitments of all Parties to the EADRA to prevent, prepare for and manage EAD incursions.
+They are the minimum acceptable level of activities and resource commitments for all Parties to undertake to meet their obligations and responsibilities under the EADRA.
+Normal Commitments are not cost-shared.
+The principles of Normal Commitments (below) are identical for all Parties of the FADRA.